Preschool For All: Provider Frequently Asked Questions

 Can I participate in the Pathways Program if I am panning to open a program in Multnomah County but I don't have a location yet?

-During the first year of Preschool for All, the focus will be on providers who have programs in Multnomah County or who have already started the process of opening a program in the county.
+Initially, the focus will be on providers who have programs in Multnomah County or who have already started the process of opening a program in the county.
 As PFA grows, there may be future opportunities to support nearby providers who want to expand into Multnomah County.

 How many hours of coaching will Pathways participants receive?